saverymax/selective_indexing/README.md

 # Biomedical Citation Selector (BmCS)

-This repository contains the source code for the combination of a CNN and voting ensemble in the prediction of citations requiring MeSH indexing
+This repository contains the source code for the BmCS system, to be used for the prediction of citations requiring MeSH indexing

 ## Installation

 Is anaconda or miniconda installed?
 Is python 3.6 installed?
 If so, then you are good to go.
 Skip to section ii.
 If you do not have anaconda, or miniconda, and python installed, follow the instructions in i.

+Note that this package requires python 3.6.

 ### i
 Here are instructions to install miniconda, a lightweight version of anaconda.
 In installing miniconda, python and